Best Credit Card Signup Bonuses

 - Bonus Value + 80% of Credits for First Year – Annual Fee if not waived – 0.005 x Spending Requirement

-- See bottom of the table for value assigned to each currency
+- See bottom of the table for (my subjective) value assigned to each currency